 The following terms are used throughout this manual to bring attention to the presence of hazards of various risk levels, or to important information concerning product life.

-Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+Indicates an imminently hazardous situation which, if not avoided, will result in death, serious injury or substantial property damage.